 If you are traveling to medium-to-high-risk destinations, it might be wise to plan for two things: a water emergency and preventative illness.

 A Lifestraw will enable you to have safe water to drink anywhere you go.

 It weighs just ounces and makes water safe to drink.

 Another preventative that is good to have is something for travelers’ diarrhea (also known as Bali Belly or Montezuma’s Revenge).

-Take a tablet before each meal with water.
+Take one Travelan tablet before each meal with water.

 No prescription is required.